M. J. Coldwell: CCF leader

-Following Woodsworth's stroke in 1940, Coldwell was appointed parliamentary leader of the CCF in October 1940 while Woodsworth remained the party's honorary president (or leader).
-Coldwell was unanimously elected the party's new national leader at the party's July 1942 convention, three months following Woodsworth's death.
+Following Woodsworth's stroke in 1940, Coldwell was appointed parliamentary leader of the CCF while Woodsworth remained the party's honorary president.
+In July 1942, three months after Woodsworth's death, Coldwell was unanimously elected the CCF's new leader at the party's convention.
 He led the party through five general elections.
 After an upsurge of support for the party in the mid-1940s, the party embarked on a long decline during the Cold War.

+In 1945, Coldwell's book Left Turn Canada was published by Gollancz (London).
+As well, that year two other of his writings, Jobs and homes for peace: speech delivered in the House of Commons, Sept.
+10, 1945, and Planning for peace - CCF proposals.
+Speeches on the establishment of an international organization for the maintenance of peace and security were published.

-The Liberals, appropriating many of the CCF's policies, made them government policy.
-Liberal governments implemented unemployment insurance, family allowances, and universal old age pensions, which stole much of the CCF's thunder with the electorate, which helped cause the party's electoral fortunes to turn downward during the prosperous 1950s.
-Coldwell cared much more that his party's policies were becoming law than that he and the rest of the CCF received little credit for the policies.
+The Liberals appropriated many of the CCF's policies and made them government policy.
+Liberal governments implemented unemployment insurance, family allowances, and universal old age pensions, stealing much of the CCF's thunder and causing the party's electoral fortunes to turn downward during the prosperous 1950s.
+Coldwell cared much more that his party's policies were becoming law than that he and the CCF received little credit for them.

-In 1945, Prime Minister Mackenzie King offered Coldwell a Cabinet post in his government.
-When Coldwell refused, MacKenzie King made another offer, which would have made him the next Liberal leader and, by extension, the Prime Minister of Canada.
-Again, Coldwell refused, mainly out of loyalty to his party and its principles and he stated that "if the country needed me in the Prime Minister's chair, then it would be at the head of a Co-operative Commonwealth Federation government and not as a member of a party with views and politics contradictory to those in which I believed."
-Rumours that King made Coldwell an offer became public during the 1946 by-election campaign in the Parkdale electoral district.
-On October 11, while attending a rally for the CCF's by-election candidate, Ford Brand, at Parkdale Collegiate Institute, a partisan audience member asked him about the rumour that he had been offered the leadership of the federal Liberal Party.
+In 1945, Prime Minister William Lyon Mackenzie King offered Coldwell a Cabinet post in his government.
+When Coldwell refused, King made another offer, which would have made him the next Liberal leader and, by extension, prime minister.
+Coldwell again refused, mainly out of loyalty to his party and its principles, and he stated that, "if the country needed me in the Prime Minister's chair, then it would be at the head of a Co-operative Commonwealth Federation government and not as a member of a party with views and politics contradictory to those in which I believed."
+Rumours that King made Coldwell an offer became public during the 1946 by-election campaign in Parkdale.
+On October 11, at a rally for the CCF's by-election candidate, Ford Brand, at Parkdale Collegiate Institute, a member of the audience asked Coldwell about the rumour that he had been offered the leadership of the Liberal Party.
 Coldwell responded by stating that there had been no official offer and that "the Liberals thought they could buy Coldwell.
 Coldwell is not for sale."